James McGarel-Hogg, 1st Baron Magheramorne: Career

 Several of the Board's big schemes were just being completed when McGarel-Hogg's Chairmanship began.
 The Victoria Embankment had been opened shortly before he was elected, and he got to share in the rewards for the Board's successes, being made a Knight Commander of the Order of the Bath in 1874 when the Chelsea Embankment was opened.
 Under McGarel-Hogg, the Board bought up all of the bridges over the Thames and freed them of tolls.
 However, the Board's desire for a new bridge by Little Tower Hill could not be fulfilled because its revenue source was not secure.
 Tower Bridge was eventually built by the City of London Corporation.

 The Board also acquired the power to clear slums in 1875, but found the process cumbersome and expensive, resulting in small progress (although it accelerated when further Acts of Parliament removed some restrictions).
 Several parks were also bought by the Board and opened to the public.
 However, McGarel-Hogg's administration was hit by scandal in 1887 over the sale of surplus land, blighting somewhat the award of a peerage in the celebrations of Queen Victoria's Golden Jubilee.
 A Royal Commission found officers and two members of the Board guilty of malpractice.
 This resulted in the decision to abolish the Board and replace it with a directly elected council.

 Magheramorne had fought for the Board to get permission to build a tunnel at Blackwall and it had been granted in 1887.
 The tenders for the contract came in early in 1889, when the London County Council had been elected but was not yet in control.
 He was determined to grant the contract through the Board and resisted the LCC's request that it leave the decision to them; however, when the LCC discovered the Board's intention to seal the contracts, they appealed to the Government and the Board was abolished on 21 March 1889.

-Later life

-He died in 1890, and is buried in Brompton Cemetery, London.
+He died a year after leaving office at the MBW.

 Personal life

-Lord Magheramorne married Caroline Elizabeth Emma Douglas-Pennant, the daughter of The 1st Baron Penrhyn.
-He died a year after leaving office at the MBW, with his son James inheriting the peerage.
+On 31 August 1857, Hogg was married to Hon.
+Caroline Elizabeth Emma Douglas-Pennant (c.
+1834–1924), the daughter of Edward Gordon Douglas-Pennant, 1st Baron Penrhyn and Juliana Isabella Mary Dawkins-Pennant (a daughter of George Hay Dawkins-Pennant).
+Together, they were the parents of: